Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Empirical Results

 We start the empirical analysis with single-factor portfolio tests as a disciplined benchmark for the broader factor-discovery framework.
 The key objective at this stage is to establish whether each candidate signal carries economically interpretable and statistically assessable standalone information about next-day cross-sectional stock returns.
 This benchmark is essential because any subsequent multi-factor improvement is meaningful only if the incremental gains can be evaluated relative to clearly documented single-factor baselines.

 This design also serves an identification purpose.
 By first evaluating one factor at a time under a common portfolio-construction protocol, we separate signal-level content from combination-level engineering and obtain a transparent mapping from factor definition to return-sorting behavior.
 In this sense, single-factor portfolios provide the minimal empirical unit for understanding where predictability comes from before studying how predictability is combined.
 A second motivation is comparability and internal validity.
 Daily return prediction is particularly exposed to microstructure effects and short-horizon noise.
-We therefore adopt a unified decile-sorting framework for all candidate factors and assess the resulting high-minus-low spread portfolios under identical conventions.
-This ensures that cross-factor differences can be interpreted as differences in signal content rather than artifacts of changing portfolio rules.
+We therefore adopt a common ranking-based evaluation framework for all candidate factors and assess their signal quality under consistent conventions.
+This design combines rank-correlation metrics with portfolio-sort evidence, so that cross-factor differences can be interpreted as differences in signal content rather than artifacts of changing evaluation rules.
 Finally, this section establishes the empirical bridge to the next part of the paper.
 Once the single-factor baseline is in place, the multi-factor analysis can be framed as a test of incremental value: whether combining signals improves stability and risk-adjusted performance beyond what is visible at the individual-factor level.

-Table~\ref{tab:single long-short} provides a comprehensive single-factor diagnostic for the agentic AI-generated signals over the 2021.01--2024.12 window.
+Exhibit~\ref{tab:single long-short} provides a comprehensive single-factor diagnostic for the agentic AI-generated signals over the 2021.01--2024.12 window.
 To formally evaluate these signals, we utilize standard performance and risk metrics, including the Information Coefficient (IC), IC Information Ratio (ICIR), Sortino ratio, Maximum Drawdown (MaxDD), and Calmar ratio, which are defined as follows: